-Even though he is at the genesis of his digital marketing career, he has already made great strides in his profession.
+Even though he is at the beginning of his marketing career, he has already made great strides in his profession.
 He wants to help companies solve problems by connecting them to culture through digital advertising.
 Today, he is working for Ziff Davis on their Offers.com and PCMag properties.

 Optimizely - Marketing is scientific in process at its core, this means that you must test, test, test!
 If you are not A/B testing your sales copy and landing pages, you should start!
 Multivariate testing allows you to make the necessary changes to your user experience while carefully examining the results of your data.
 This enables you to construct a hypothesis, and to learn why certain elements on your page are working while other ones aren’t.
 Optimizely helps you boost conversions, and improve user experience, by giving you an intuitive platform that lets you test and iterate on your ideas faster.

 Remarketing strategy - many of us think remarketing is throwing up an ad and showing it to a user who has previously been on our site.
 While this is not completely wrong, no one talks about remarketing strategy!
 Here are a couple of strategies for you: Run an ad with customer testimonials for 5-10 days, then run an ad with a sale/discount for 5-10 days and if they still haven't converted, keep hitting them with branded ads for up to 30 days.
 You can also try running ads with different users sharing their testimonials on multiple platforms (Twitter, FB, Outbrain, GDN).
 This gives the impression that there are many different people saying good things about your product!